 The Group determines at each reporting date whether there is any objective evidence that the investment in the associate is impaired.
-If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognises the amount adjacent to "share of loss of an associate" in the income statement.
+If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognises the amount adjacent to "share of profit of an associate" in the consolidated statement of comprehensive income.